Methods of Scaling and Identification

 ## Get data

-# Vectors of correlations (row-by-row), standard deviations, and means, and sample size.
+# Vectors of correlations (row-by-row), standard deviations, and means,

 # 7th grade